In what follows "the test" means the NBHM Doctoral Scholarship Written Test scheduled for

 Question: Is there a syllabus for the test / subsequent interview?

 Answer: No. NBHM does not publish a syllabus.
-Question papers from the previous years along with keys are available on the official NBHM website and also on this repository.
-These however should be taken with a pinch of salt: the pattern and difficulty of the test are subject to change without any notice whatsoever.
+Question papers from the previous years along with keys are available on this repository.
+These however may bear no predictable relation to this year's test.

 Question: I am interested in joining the PhD / integrated PhD programme in

 Answer: Yes, you MUST write the test, for it is also the entrance test for IMSc's PhD and integrated PhD programmes.
-The test scores are used also by other institutions, HRI, IISER Mohali, IISER Pune, and NISER among them, for screening applicants to their PhD / integrated PhD programmes.
+The test scores are used also by other institutions, HRI, IISERs (at Berhampur, Mohali, Pune, and Thiruvananthapuram), and NISER among them, for screening applicants to their PhD / integrated PhD programmes.
 Each institution draws up its own shortlist of candidates to be called for interview based on the test scores.
-Also, some institutions may use various alternative criteria (such as CSIR-UGC NET scores) to shortlist candidates for interview.
+Also, some of these institutions may use various alternative criteria (such as CSIR-UGC NET scores) to shortlist candidates for interview.
 For more information, you are advised to source it directly from the institutions.
 [NBHM is involved in these programmes only to the extent of providing the test scores.
 It takes no further part or responsibility.]

 Question: I appeared for the NBHM Doctoral Scholarship written test last year but didn't qualify for the interview (or didn't qualify in the interview).
 Can I take the test again this year?